HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - Refactorer
 - Tester
 - Debugger
+- Diagrams (creation of UML diagrams and others from the Project and its docs and source code in supported formats - drawio, png, jpeg, uml, pdf, etc.) Default is drawio.
 - Default project is the current directory
 - If no Helix.md is available user will be asked to allow creation of it
   - Creation will scan the whole project up to the details and write to the file